diegomezg/devops-trainee-program/05 - Python/README.md

 # Python 3+

 ## Goals
-This course provides a general introduction to modern Python (3+).
-To get a grasp for procedural, functional and object oriented concepts in the most beginner friendly programming language.
+This course provides a general introduction to modern Python (3+) by grasping procedural, functional and object oriented concepts in one of the most beginner friendly programming language.

 At the end of the course the student will be able to read/write python modules of basic and intermediate size.